and2049/nn.c-uda/README.md

 # NN.c-uda

-A simple academic implementation of a Neural Network library written in C, accelerated with NVIDIA's CUDA for matrix operations.
+A simple implementation of a Neural Network library written in C, accelerated with NVIDIA's CUDA for matrix operations.

 ## Description

-This project is a simple implementation of a basic neural network library.
-It focuses on demonstrating the performance benefits of using CUDA for parallelizing matrix operations.
+This library focuses on demonstrating the performance benefits of using CUDA for parallelizing matrix operations.

 The library provides fundamental components for building and training simple, fully-connected neural networks.